Birmingham RICO Lawyer

 - Client education matters

-Our litigators routinely handle disputes in a variety of judicial forums and before federal, state and local environmental agencies.
-We are able to draw upon the firm’s extensive insurance resources to provide comprehensive advice in cases involving environmental issues such as the availability of coverage for clean-up activities.
+Christian & Small’s litigators routinely handle disputes in a variety of judicial forums and before federal, state and local environmental agencies.
+They are able to draw upon the firm’s extensive insurance resources to provide comprehensive advice in cases involving environmental issues such as the availability of coverage for clean-up activities.

-With our comprehensive client education programs, we strive to keep clients informed of the latest changes in environmental law and procedure so that potential liability can be avoided or mitigated.
-Active participation in the Business Council of Alabama’s Environmental and Energy Committee ensures that our environmental attorneys maintain an active voice in state environmental policy and stay abreast of the latest environmental developments impacting our clients.
+With their comprehensive client education programs, they strive to keep clients informed of the latest changes in environmental law and procedure so that potential liability can be avoided or mitigated.
+Active participation in the Business Council of Alabama’s Environmental and Energy Committee ensures that their environmental attorneys maintain an active voice in state environmental policy and stay abreast of the latest environmental developments impacting their clients.

 Alabama has some of the most stringent liquor liability laws in the United States.